One Voice, Many Tongues: Cross-Lingual Voice Cloning for Scientific Speech: Evaluation and Results

 \paragraph{Quantitative Analysis.} The results demonstrate the varying strengths of the evaluated architectures.
 In French, Qwen3-TTS achieves the lowest error rates (WER of 0.050), but our OmniVoice models deliver significantly higher speaker similarity (0.753) while maintaining strong intelligibility.
 For Chinese, the baseline models show lower error rates on the subset, but the fine-tuned OmniVoice model achieves the highest speaker similarity (0.719) across the entire test set.
 In Arabic, the fine-tuned OmniVoice model achieves the lowest CER (0.071) and strong speaker similarity (0.723), outperforming XTTS-V2 and VoxCPM2 in overall cloning fidelity.

-\paragraph{Impact of LoRA Fine-Tuning.} Across all three languages, our per-language LoRA fine-tuning strategy demonstrates consistent improvements in intelligibility over the base OmniVoice model.
-On the full blind set, fine-tuning enhanced WER/CER while slightly improving or preserving the high speaker similarity of the OmniVoice baselines.
-This confirms that targeted, parameter-efficient adaptation using our distilled dataset successfully tailors the model to the specific acoustic properties of the scientific domain without catastrophic forgetting of the source voice characteristics.
+\paragraph{Impact of LoRA Fine-Tuning.} Across all three languages, our per-language LoRA fine-tuning strategy demonstrates improvements in either intelligibility or speaker similarity over the baseline OmniVoice model, with gains varying by language.
+For Arabic, fine-tuning yields clear improvements in WER and CER, while for French and Chinese, it primarily improves speaker similarity (SIM).
+This suggests a trade-off between the two objectives, though in all cases the fine-tuned model successfully adapts to the acoustic properties of the scientific domain without catastrophic forgetting of the source voice characteristics.